nickspencer2/apartmentsscraper/README.md

 * <a href="https://nodejs.org/en/">Node.js</a>

+* git

 * A Bing Maps API key.
 You can follow
 <a href="https://docs.microsoft.com/en-us/bingmaps/rest-services/getting-started-with-the-bing-maps-rest-services">this guide</a>
 to obtain a key.
 Make sure to have the key for the installation section.
+The key type should be basic and the application type should be Dev/Test.

 ## Installation